 This is NOT another article covering such well-known UI design trends as glassmorphism, neomorphism, 3D elements, vivid colors, brutal fonts, etc. The goal of this article is to go beyond the surface level.
-Dive deep into the true impact that design has on the financial industry.
-To do that, the UXDA team has highlighted 10 digital banking design trends that demonstrate the evolution of digital financial products and the way financial interfaces are created and perceived by the users.
+Dive deep into the true impact that design has on the financial industry to generate some fresh banking innovation ideas.
+UXDA team has highlighted 10 digital banking design trends that demonstrate the innovation of digital financial products and the way financial interfaces are created and perceived by the users.

 What makes a great digital banking and finance design?
 When it comes to a field as specific as finance, the ability to design interface elements accounts for only a minor part of required competence!
 Truly great financial products are based on great usability in sync with specific user needs inside a well-developed digital ecosystem.

-Delivering dozens of financial UX/UI transformations each year, we decided to show the 10 most significant financial UX design trends in 2021.
-Using 10 case studies of our recently designed products, we highlight the valuable possibilities that financial UX/UI design uncovers for such diverse products as core banking, neobanks, challenger banks, wealth management, corporate finance, retail banking, ATMs, credit scores and even VR/AR mixed-reality banking.
+Delivering dozens of financial UX/UI transformations each year, we decided to show the 10 most significant financial UX design trends in recent years.
+Using our recently designed products, we highlight the valuable possibilities that financial UX/UI design uncovers for such diverse products as core banking, neobanks, challenger banks, wealth management, corporate finance, retail banking, ATMs, credit scores and even metaverse banking.

 When it comes to creating digital financial products, for the past 20 years, there has been a deep-rooted belief that the role of design is minor.
 Mostly, design has been perceived as packaging that is nice to have for marketing purposes, while the main emphasis has always been placed on the functionality and features of the products.